Crafting a high converting landing page is not for the faint of heart.

-A user wants to know that they can trust the product or service.
-If they see a trustworthy testimonial, this goes a long way in cultivating the user’s trust.
+A user wants to know that they can trust the product or service and if they see a trustworthy testimonial, this goes a long way in cultivating their trust.

 - Use testimonials from real people.
 Celebrities and experts are great, but you don’t need testimonials from these people.
 Choose testimonials from people who are most relevant to your target audience.

 - Make sure you use pictures.
 Pictures are the keystone of trust in testimonials.
 It’s important that every featured testimonial is accompanied by a photo of a real person.

 - Testimonials should be specific.
 Glittering generalities don’t make great testimonies.
 The best testimonies are those that are backed by real numbers, real data, and specific applications.